goni5847/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 ## B.2a.
 Method

-[What approach was followed to talk with users; what kind of users were considered.
-What was the goal of the interviews?
-What were the questions considered?]
 Tentamos abordar os utilizadores que necessitam de algum tipo de deslocação diária.
 As entrevistas foram feitas de forma física como também online com o objetivo de obter informações acerca da sua utilização diária de transportes.

 ## B.2b.
 Results